-A duo of dinners circa 1970 will add further insight.
-In each, one can trace themes that later resonated more broadly in American food and wine in the years to come.
+A duo of dinners ca.1970 reveal themes that would resonate more broadly in American food and wine in the years to come.

-The first was reported in detail in the Times-Union of Albany, New York in January 1970.
+The first was reported in some detail by the Times-Union in Albany, New York in January 1970.
 You may read the account here.
 The actual menu seems not publicly available.

-The dinner was held in the certainly historical – we once visited – Tarrytown, New York.
-Manhattan-born (1763) Washington Irving, famed author of The Legend of Sleepy Hollow (and more) explored Tarrytown and Sleepy Hollow as a young man.
-(It started when his family sent him for refuge from fever-ridden Manhattan.
-Hmm…).
+The dinner was held in the historically significant enclave of Tarrytown, New York.
+Manhattan-born (1763) Washington Irving, author of The Legend of Sleepy Hollow, explored Tarrytown and Sleepy Hollow as a young man.
+It started when his family sent him there for refuge from fever-ridden Manhattan.

-That Tarrytown was the site of some eventful early American history made it ideal to recreate the heritage menu described in the article.
+That Tarrytown was the site of eventful early American history made it an ideal location to recreate the heritage menu described in the article.

-The menu sounds lush, and probably as a set piece was quite unknown in pioneer days except perhaps at the grandest tables.
-Still, elements seem clearly historical, and it must have been fun putting it together.
+The menu is fairly elaborate and as a set piece was probably unknown in pioneer days, except perhaps for the grandest tables.
+Still, elements seem clearly historical, and it must have been stimulating to research and create the menu.

-The drinks included the Stone Fence – sweet cider and applejack (apple brandy), with whiskey later used.
+The drinks served included the Stone Fence, which is sweet cider and applejack (apple brandy), with whiskey later used.
 “Cold ale” also was featured, type not stated.
-The term ale probably struck the average American as old-fashioned in 1970, so job done.
-The “cold” adjective probably addressed two things: the time of year – a cellar in early Tarrytown’s winter would have been darn cold – and the American expectation by 1970 to have cold beer.
-Win win.
+The term ale probably struck the average American as old-fashioned by 1970, so job well done in that sense.
+The “cold” modifier probably addressed both the time of year – a chilly Tarrytown cellar – and the American expectation by the 1970s to drink beer well-chilled.

-What kind of ale, ah there’s the rub.
-It is not stated.
-The New York branch of the Wine and Food Society, which held this do, perhaps chose something more authentic than the golden ale then produced by many U.S. breweries.
-Ballantine India Pale Ale would have been perfect, in fact it appeared in the Society’s 1940s beer tastings as I’ve described.
+The kind of ale was not stated.
+The New York branch of the International Wine and Food Society, which held the event, perhaps chose something more authentic than the golden ale then produced by many U.S. breweries.
+The amber Ballantine India Pale Ale would have been a good choice, and had appeared in the Society’s 1940s beer tastings as I discussed earlier.

 Perhaps an import was chosen, Whitbread Pale Ale, or Watney’s Red Barrel, in deference to early imports of ale or at least the malt, from Britain.